Off-Campus Housing List

 Make sure the security deposit refund procedures are spelled out in your lease or rental agreement.
 To protect yourself and avoid any misunderstandings, make sure your lease or rental agreement is clear on the use and refund of security deposits, including allowable deductions.

-- Talk with your landlord about his or her subletting policy.
+Talk with your landlord about their subletting policy.